regb/cafedoku/README.md

 CafeDoku is a very simple project, with limited ambitions, mostly to experiment with CafeSat as a Scala library.

+The core solving part is in [`Solver`](/src/main/scala/cafedoku/Solver.scala) and consists of about 10 lines of code.
+It illustrates how to elegantly solve sudoku problems by encoding to SAT and how to use CafeSat to solve the SAT instance.

 Usage
 -----